za-gene/rpi/audio/sync8000/README.md

-# timer1
+# sync8000

-Set up an interrupt on Timer1 to fire at a rate of 500Hz

-The interrupt toggles PB1
+Produces a pulse at 8kHz.
+Designed as a DAC metronome.

+## Status

+2021-01-28 Works